Your Cart is Empty

 Who Made Your Clothes?

 All Children of the Tribe Collections are designed by Emma and our team in Byron Bay, and produced in Bali, Java and China.
-It is a core value of our company that we always endeavour to adhere to high level of ethical standards in our factories.
+It is a core value of our company that we adhere to a high level of ethical standards in our factories.

 The Children of the Tribe Mantra:

-Children of the Tribe is an Australian brand, owned and operated by a close knit of creatives from the magical beach town of Byron Bay.
-We make clothing for free spirited little people and homewares for the whole family.
-Our hearts are put into designing collections we can be proud of because Children of the Tribe is more than just a brand to us - it's who we are, the lives we lead and those we love.
-We make real clothing, designed to be worn, be active and wild, by real children.
+Children of the Tribe is an Australian brand, owned and operated by a close-knit team from the magical beach town of Byron Bay.
+We put our hearts into designing collections we can be proud of because Children of the Tribe is more than just a brand to us - it's who we are, the lives we lead and those we love.
+We make clothing designed for free spirited little people who love to play outdoors in nature and roam barefoot and free.

 Our Sustainability Journey: